BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 A seed is neither a signer nor a verifier.
 It is used solely for the purpose of deriving other objects.
 The `envelope` tool can derive a private key base from a seed or generate a random private key base.

-### Private Keybase
+### Private Key Base

 A private key base (`ur:prvkeys`) is private key material from which other private keys may be derived.
-A private keybase may be generated randomly or derived from a seed.
+A private key base may be generated randomly or derived from a seed.

-When used as a signer, the `envelope` tool dervives a Schnorr signing private key to make the actual signature.
+When used as a signer, the `envelope` tool derives a Schnorr signing private key to make the actual signature.
 When used as a verifier, the `envelope` tool derives a Schnorr signing public key to verify the signature.

 ### X25519 Keys

 *X25519 keys* (private and public) are not used for signing, but are mentioned here to distinguish them from *signing keys*.
 X25519 keys are used to perform key agreement for public key encryption.
 Like signing keys, they are derived from key material provided by a private key base.

-### Public Keybase
+### PublicKeys

-A public key base (`ur:pubkeys`) contains a signing public key and an encapsulation public key.
+A `PublicKeys` (`ur:pubkeys`) contains a signing public key and an encapsulation public key.
 The signing public key is used to verify signatures from a sender, and the encapsulation public key is used to encrypt messages to the same entity as recipient.
 The signing public key may support any of the signing algorithms listed above.
-The purpose of a public key base is to provide a single structure for both signature verification and encryption to the owner of the public key.
+The purpose of `PublicKeys` is to provide a single structure for both signature verification and encryption to the owner of the public key.

 ### Signing Private Key